redxdev/hvzsite/README.md

 enough (it saves to a json file in .tmp).
 For production purposes, you should setup a connection to a database such as MySQL, MongoDB, etc...

+### Building the Client

+Run the following command to build the client:

+    ember build --environment=production --output-path=../server/assets/client

 ### User Accounts

 TODO: How to setup an admin user.